inference-labs-inc/subnet-2/docs/prometheus.md

 3. Prometheus will start and begin scraping metrics from the validator instance on port 9090.

 Your Prometheus instance is now set up to fetch metrics exposed by the validator instance.
-You can verify the setup by opening `http://localhost:9090/targets` in a web browser and checking that the `omron-validator-metrics` job is listed and the endpoint is up.
+You can verify the setup by opening `http://localhost:9090/targets` in a web browser and checking that the `subnet-2-validator-metrics` job is listed and the endpoint is up.

 Take a look at the [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) for more information on how to use Prometheus.